JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Reusing temporal visibility saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slighty darker/wider shadows.
 Overall the artifacts are not very noticable, so I find that it's well worth reusing visibility for the temporal reservoir resampling.

 The initial and temporal reservoir are then merged together using constant MIS weights.
-I tried using the balance heuristic, but didn't notice much difference for DI, and constant MIS weights are cheaper (TODO: Re-validate this).
+I tried using the balance heuristic, but didn't notice much difference for DI, and constant MIS weights are much cheaper.

 ```rust
 // Reject if tangent plane difference difference more than 0.3% or angle between normals more than 25 degrees